michaloblastni/eeg_test_for_ti/README.md

 If this experiment is successful, targeted individuals will have a scientific test.

 Progress: 0 TIs have contributed.
-40 is needed.
+40 are needed.

 # EEG-Based Scientific Test for Whether a Subject is a Targeted Individual